 College of Management*

 * The School of Management will become the College of Management in July 2017.

 Five-Year Dual Degrees

-Special advising available for those interested in pursuing health or law professions
+Special advising is available for those interested in pursuing health or law professions.